slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 <!--
 + x@signulll -- i’m not lazy, i just don’t want to hit my brain’s token limit for the day.
++ x@SpiritGenealogy - Discipline is self love in motion.
 > *"If you need inspiration, don’t do it."  -- Elon Musk [1971]*
 > *"The eyes do not see what the mind does not want."  -- vox populi*

 - As a man, never stay at home all day.
 Go out, make friends, and create new connections.
-A man's job is to face the world, take risks, and embrace difficulties.
+A man’s job is to face the world, take risks, and embrace difficulties.
 - Chesterfield told his son in a 1754 letter that laziness is suicide by proxy, because by killing time you’re killing yourself.
-Dark but true
 -->

 > *"The most difficult is the decision to act, the rest is just tenacity."